Securitisation Regulation

 The Central Bank expects that supervised firms use pre-existing channels of communication with supervisors in order to discharge this notification requirement.

-SSPEs that are already subject to the Central Bank’s FVC registration regime should use this process to fulfil the notification requirement.
-Further details on the specific arrangements in this regard can be found in the Guidance Notes on the Central Bank’s FVC webpage
+SSPEs are required to register under the FVC registration regime.
+Registration of the SSPE fulfils the notification requirement- for the relevant in-scope securitisation transaction.
+Further details on the specific arrangements in this regard can be found in the Guidance Notes on the Central Bank’s FVC webpage.

 For all other entities falling under the scope of Art.
-29(4) of the Securitisation Regulation, the notification should be sent to [email protected].
+29(4) of the Securitisation Regulation, that have not availed of either of the notification requirements outlined above, the notification should be sent to [email protected].